mikro-orm/mikro-orm/docs/versioned_docs/version-5.2/read-connections.md

 You can specify an explicit connection type for find and count operations by using the `connectionType` property on the corresponding Options argument (i.e. `FindOptions`, `CountOptions`).

-The connection resolution stratgey can be also inverted by setting the `preferReadReplicas` configuration property to `false` so that the default connection will always be a write connection, unless explictly requested to be read (can be useful in applications where read-replicas are available but should only be used for specific use-cases).
+The connection resolution strategy can be also inverted by setting the `preferReadReplicas` configuration property to `false` so that the default connection will always be a write connection, unless explicitly requested to be read (can be useful in applications where read-replicas are available but should only be used for specific use-cases).